-- February 6, 2020 Date by which your signed recommendation letter must be emailed (on letterhead) to fso-general@andrew.cmu.edu. - Internal campus review and nomination decisions: Mid-February - Mid-late February: If your candidate is nominated, we may share any revisions suggested by the campus committee for your letter at this time. - Final nominee deadline: March 4, 2020 In case you choose to make updates to your letter, we will need the final version to be emailed to us by this date.
+- Campus deadline (early February) Date by which your signed recommendation letter must be emailed (on letterhead) to oursd-general@andrew.cmu.edu. - Internal campus review and nomination decisions: Mid-February - Mid-late February: If your candidate is nominated, we may share any revisions suggested by the campus committee for your letter at this time. - Endorsed applicant deadline (early March) In case you choose to make updates to your letter, we will need the final version to be emailed to us by the endorsed applicant deadline, which can be found at the above link and will also be communicated to you by OURSD.